 Question 5: What do you need to start using Jenkins?

 There are two basic requirements to start using Jenkins – a viable source code repository and a build script that’s registered on that repository.

 However, there are also two software requirements before you install the Jenkins – Java Development Kit and Jakarta: Enterprise Edition.

 Question 6: What is the default security mechanism for user authentication?

-Although at first glance this might seem like one of the more advanced Jenkins interview questions, it’s actually pretty simple when you think about it.
+Although at first glance this might seem like one of the more advanced Jenkins interview questions, it’s pretty simple when you think about it.

 You have a couple of options to choose from when it comes to identifying the user, but the default function in Jenkins is to store user data in the inner database.

 Question 7: Name at least two of the most popular plugins for Jenkins.